reed54/MySQL_Dump_Restore/README.md

 ## The  Process

+---
+### Preparation

+1. Preparations:
+ - Make sure you have Key-Pairs for both the SOURCE and TARGET accounts.
+ - Familiarize yourself with the VPC security gateways and route tables for your environments.
+ - The Terraform configurations should help speed up the process.
+Hopefully!

-1. Clone this repository into your local workspace.
+2. Clone this repository into your local workspace.

 ```
 $ git clone git@github.com:reed54/MySQL_Dump_Restore.git